vicsamuel/vicsamuel/README.md

 - 👯 I’m looking to collaborate on **Anything new!**

-- 🤝 I’m looking for help with **Finding good concepts to learn**
+- 🤝 I’m looking for help with **finding new concepts to learn**

-- 👨‍💻 All of my projects are available at a link coming soon!
+- 👨‍💻 Some of my finished work is available at **https://vs.on.fleek.co/**

 - 📫 How to reach me: **vsamuel1121@gmail.com**